lincolnloop/django-dynamic-raw-id/docs/usage.rst

     class UserProfileAdmin(SalmonellaMixin, admin.ModelAdmin):
         salmonella_fields = ('user',)

-Note
-****

-Don't forget to enable model admin's for each field specified in salmonella_fields.
+.. note:: Don't forget to enable model admin's for each field specified in salmonella_fields.

 Customizing the value of the dynamic widget
 *******************************************